 Ideally maintenance work should be preventative; as much as 33%.
 Regular inspections generate pro-active work orders to comprise the majority of all work orders required.
 In other words genuine reactive maintenance – that is responding to issues to raised in the estate – will form a minority of actual work.

 So bit by bit roll out other PPM system schedules around the organisation.
 Reduce the inefficiency (and stress) that goes with a reactive operation.
-Naturally strong and easy to use facilities management software can help.
+Naturally strong and easy to use facilities management and planned preventative maintenance software can help.